seahsky/joho-erp/joho-foods-erp-fsd.md

 ### **1.1 Purpose**

-This document describes how the Jimmy Beef ERP system works from a business perspective.
+This document describes how the Joho Foods ERP system works from a business perspective.
 It explains what users can do, how processes flow, and what rules govern the system's behavior.
 This document does not cover technical implementation details.

 ### **1.2 Scope**

 The system consists of two web portals:
 - **Customer Portal** - For business customers to browse products and place orders
-- **Admin Portal** - For Jimmy Beef staff to manage operations
+- **Admin Portal** - For Joho Foods staff to manage operations

 ### **1.3 Business Objectives**